BYO-UPM/HUPA_database/data/HUPA_db/README.md

   * age,
   * global condition (healthy/pathological).

+* The 25 kHz version keeps the original filenames that were used in the copies of the corpus distributed to different research groups.

-* The Excel file HUPA_db.xlsx provides the complete metadata:
+* The HUPA_db.xlsx spreadsheet provides the complete metadata and the explicit mapping between both naming schemes:

+  * `File name`           -> new coded filename (50 kHz)
-  * file names,
+  * `Original file name`  -> original filename (25 kHz)

+  together with:

   * sampling frequencies,
   * clinical labels (Type, Patient code, Pathology),
   * demographic variables (Age, Sex),